gatsbyjs/themes/README.md

 # Gatsby Themes

 This is a repo for Gatsby's official themes.
+It's where development for `gatsby-theme-blog` and `gatsby-theme-notes` 2.0 will live.

 - `gatsby-theme-blog`
 - `gatsby-theme-blog-core`